pest-parser/ast/README.md

 # pest-deconstruct

+This is an in-development addon to the pest parsing library.

 (Working title, also considered: `pest-ast`, `from-pest`, just making this part of `pest`)

 Pest-deconstruct provides a structured manner to go from the "dynamically typed" Pest Parse Tree